LRinnen/Info314_ICDEP/extension.md

 #### Specify whether contents are ASCII text, Unicode text, or binary values

 To keep this simple, we will include the type of the contents in the corner of the index card.
-So we will write ASCII, Unicode or binary in the card.
+So we will write ASCII, Unicode or binary on the card.

 #### Keep a record of what nodes the card has passed through.